47 Commando (Raiding Group)

 47 Commando (Raiding Group) Royal Marines, formerly 1 Assault Group Royal Marines, is one of the commando units of Royal Marines that specialise in air assault operations, amphibious and coastal raiding with commando styles, forward air control, irregular warfare, long-range penetration, naval boarding, operating in a variety of terrain conditions, riverine warfare as well as small boat operations, and special reconnaissance.
 The unit falls under United Kingdom Commando Force (UKCF).
 In addition, it trains personnel for the Assault Squadrons of the Royal Marines (ASRM) and their landing craft detachments.
-It is based at RM Tamar in HMNB Devonport, Plymouth.
+It is based at RM Tamar in HMNB Devonport in Plymouth.

 History

 47 Commando was initially formed as 1 Assault Group Royal Marines (1 AGRM) at RM Poole in October 2001 to take responsibility for landing craft training.
 It moved to RM Tamar in August 2013.

 On 5 November 2019 the unit was renamed 47 Commando (Raiding Group) Royal Marines, reviving the name of the original No. 47 (Royal Marine) Commando that served between 1943 and 1946.

+In 2026, the Royal Navy acquired around 20 K-3 Scout USVs for operation with the Surface Flotilla, principally the Coastal Forces Squadron and 47 Commando.